ManagementGuideService ExamplesAI

 NOTE

-Now we move on to the client-side of MCPs.
 The main value of using Octelium is providing a unified and scalable identity management for all your clients where you can have a single standard OAuth2 client credential or bearer authentication for your MCP clients to access all authorized MCP servers without having to use any special SDKs or clients from the clients' side or even having to be aware of the Octelium's Cluster existence at all.
-You can simply develop your MCP clients in any language and connect to the MCP server Service not only privately over the octelium client (read more here), but also MCP clients can use the standard OAuth client credentials flow to obtain a bearer access token and publicly access the MCP server service (read more about the public clientless access mode here).
-You can read more about OAuth2-based client-less access here and here.
-You can also rea more about access token Credentials here.

 Now we move on to access control.
-Octelium's application-layer (L7) awareness seamlessly enables you to control access at the HTTP-layer based on HTTP request paths, methods and more importantly in our use case for MCP, JSON body of the requests.
+Octelium's application-layer (L7) awareness seamlessly enables you to control access at the HTTP-layer based on HTTP request paths, headers, methods and more importantly in our use case for MCP, JSON body of the requests.
 Here is an example:

 1